 To understand webhooks, it's helpful to compare them to APIs:

-Think of it this way: if Vector has valuable information about a visitor or contact, and you want to take action immediately (in Slack, in your CRM, in Clay, etc.), a webhook lets us spit that information out to you the moment it qualifies.
+Think of it this way: if Vector has valuable information about a visitor or contact, and you want to take action immediately (in Slack, in your CRM, in Clay, etc.), a webhook lets us send that information to you the moment it qualifies.

 🔧 How It Works — 3 Simple Parts